 Even after safety-proofing your home, the decrease in sensory feedback from the ears to the brain can also contribute to stumbling, an overall lack of balance, and potentially dangerous falls without any obvious obstacle, cause, or explanation.
 So, if your hearing test shows you need hearing aids, investing in them sooner rather than later is a good idea.

 Hearing aids are designed to assist with processing sounds that may have been taken for granted in the past, like the sound of footsteps on different flooring surfaces and how that sound differs between hard and soft soled shoes.
-Pets underfoot, throw rugs, wet floors, and slippery stairs are only part of the equation.
+Pets underfoot, throw rugs, wet floors, and slippery stairs are only part of the equation (for other helpful home tips, check out these suggestions from Porch.com).
 Being able to process those sounds often helps hearing aid users keep their balance.

 When it comes to fall prevention, make the most of your cognitive abilities.
 Take your hearing health seriously.
 Protect your hearing now and get your hearing tested in regular intervals.
 Select hearing aids that best fit your lifestyle and budget.
 And wear them.
 You’ll be happier and safer if you do.